 See a bit of colonial history at Danforth Pewter.
 Thomas Danforth II opened a pewter shop in colonial Connecticut in 1755.
 Now find everything from buttons and jewelry to lamps and housewares.

-To see the actual pewter production then head to the workshop.
-Located at 52 Seymour Street in Middlebury, south of Burlington, Vermont.
+To see the actual pewter production then head to the workshop, head to 52 Seymour Street in Middlebury, south of Burlington, Vermont.

 Located at 2653 Waterbury Stowe Road and open daily from 10 a.m. to 5 p.m.

 Waterbury Stowe Train Station